fridajakobjanstine/ACM_assignment3/README.md

 Furthermore, the data includes columns on reaction times, participant ID, trial number (out of 153) for each of the two repetitions, and ID of the picture shown.

 We found that 1008 rows in the patient data had missing values in the FirstRating.
 Since this column is important for the analysis, we decided to exclude these rows from the analysis.
-The missing data came from 7 participant in total, 1 control and 6 clinical patients (NOTE TO SELF: check whether it is always all rows from one participant or whether we exclude just one row from one participant and discuss whether this should be taken into account).
+The missing data came from 7 participant in total, 1 control and 6 clinical patients.
 In the remaining dataset, data from a total of 76 participants was included.
 Hereof, 40 were control and 36 were clinical patients.
 Even though the two groups were therefor not exactly balanced, we still argue that the amount of data available was large enough that the analysis could be conducted.

 Below follows visualizations of the cleaned dataset.